WebAssembly/component-model/design/mvp/Async.md

 to lift and lower its imports and exports with both the stackful and stackless ABI options.

+### Stackful ABI example

-Starting with the stackless ABI, the meat of this example component is replaced with `...` to focus on the overall flow of function calls:
+Starting with the stackful ABI, the meat of this example component is replaced with `...` to focus on the overall flow of function calls:
 ```wat
 (component